wwwwwwzh/Notes/Math.md

 It seems that set theory and other associated number theories are the foundamentals of applied math I was looking for.
 They provide mathematically rigorous definitions (formal languages) to things.

 ### Vector Space
+- A vector space over a field F is a set V together with two binary operations that satisfy the eight axioms. the elements of V are commonly called vectors, and the elements of F are called scalars.

+> Easier version: a set with its elements closed under addition and scalar multiplication.
+Remember that "closed under" means for any two elements in the set, the output of the defined binary operation between them is also in the set.

 ### [Inner Product Space](https://en.wikipedia.org/wiki/Inner_product_space)